grpc/grpc-go/Documentation/anti-patterns.md

+## Anti-Patterns

-## Dialing In gRPC
+### Dialing in gRPC
 `grpc.Dial` is a function in the gRPC library that creates a virtual connection from the gRPC client to the gRPC server.
-It takes a server URI (which can represent the name of a logical backend service and could resolve to multiple actual addresses) and a list of options, and returns a `ClientConn` object that represents the connection to the server.
-The `ClientConn` contains one or more actual connections to real server backends and attempts to keep these connections healthy by automatically reconnecting to them (with an exponential backoff) when they break.
+It takes a target URI (which can represent the name of a logical backend service and could resolve to multiple actual addresses) and a list of options, and returns a `ClientConn` object that represents the connection to the server.
+The `ClientConn` contains one or more actual connections to real server backends and attempts to keep these connections healthy by automatically reconnecting to them when they break.

-The `grpc.Dial` function can also be configured with various options to customize the behavior of the client connection.
-For example, developers could use options such a `WithTransportCredentials()` to configure the transport credentials to use.
+The `Dial` function can also be configured with various options to customize the behavior of the client connection.
+For example, developers could use options such a `WithTransportCredentials` to configure the transport credentials to use.

-While `grpc.Dial` is commonly referred to as a "dialing" function, it doesn't actually perform the low-level network dialing operation like a typical TCP dialing function would.
+While `Dial` is commonly referred to as a "dialing" function, it doesn't actually perform the low-level network dialing operation like `net.Dial` would.
 Instead, it creates a virtual connection from the gRPC client to the gRPC server.

-`grpc.Dial` does initiate the process of connecting to the server, but it uses the ClientConn object to manage and maintain that connection over time.
+`Dial` does initiate the process of connecting to the server, but it uses the ClientConn object to manage and maintain that connection over time.
 This is why errors encountered during the initial connection are no different from those that occur later on, and why it's important to handle errors from RPCs rather than relying on options like `FailOnNonTempDialError`, `WithBlock`, and `WithReturnConnectionError`.
+In fact, `Dial` does not always establish a connection to servers by default.
+The connection behavior is determined by the load balancing policy being used.
+For instance, an "active" load balancing policy such as Round Robin attempts to maintain a constant connection, while the default "pick first" policy delays connection until an RPC is executed.
+To explicitly initiate a connection, you can employ the WithBlock option.

 ### Using `FailOnNonTempDialError`, `WithBlock`, and `WithReturnConnectionError`